Jaisocx-Tools/Workspace/code/ts/www/templates/ResponsiveAndValidForWebpackWhenNpmInstall/README_WEBPACK.md

-### 2.h. this import statement in the installed package is here:
+### 2.h. this styles import statement in the installed package, with webpack alias, was here:
 ```
 // in file: ${packageRoot}/node_modules/@jaisocx/template-css-clean-start/build/ESNext/index.js